krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='Common-Patterns-GetSetGet'/>
 ### Get-Set-Get with Request Cache Invalidation

-If a Get-Set-Get use case is needed where the Get receives enough traffic that request caching is desired but sometimes a Set occurs on another command that should invalidate the cache within the same request, this can be performed using [HystrixRequestCache.clear()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixRequestCache.html).
+If you are implementing a Get-Set-Get use case where the Get receives enough traffic that request caching is desired but sometimes a Set occurs on another command that should invalidate the cache within the same request, you can invalidate the cache by calling [HystrixRequestCache.clear()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixRequestCache.html).

 Here is an example implementation: